KarlUlbaek/Deep-Learning-with-State-Spaces-for-Efficient-Sequence-Modeling/README.md

 ### Overview

-This repo features features multiple forks from other repos.
+This repo features multiple forks from other repos.
 Typically the forks has been highly modified by me but all credit goes to the respective repos:

 https://github.com/HazyResearch/hyena-dna